julienchurch/EasyCanvas/README.md

 Increase or decrase saturation (accepts range -255 to +255)

 **blurIn(framerate, radius)**
-Uses the lightblur algorithm to animate a blurring in of the image to the specified radius
+Use the lightblur algorithm to animate a blurring in of the image to the specified radius

 **blurOut(framerate, radius)**
-Uses the lightblur algorithm to animate a blurring out of the the image from the specified radius
+Use the lightblur algorithm to animate a blurring out of the the image from the specified radius

 ## More to come